 Check out someplace new where your child could practice the language.
 My son’s kindergarten class took a field trip to a Mexican restaurant and market where they each got to order lunch in Spanish and buy a little something, too.
 They had to practice the phrases/vocabulary they’d need beforehand.
 I thought it was such a wonderful idea!
 We love taking the kids to local restaurants where they can practice their Spanish – and everywhere we go the staff happily encourages it!
 Do you have any local supermarkets or restaurants that you could visit?

 9. Download a game

 If you have a tablet or other device that your kids get to use, there are some excellent learning websites and apps for kids learning other languages.
 While we set limits on how long my kids get to use their devices, I appreciate that they can be learning in Spanish when they use them!

 A few website recommendations… (more in my Spanish Learning at Home post)

 If your child attends a bilingual school, get to know the other families.
 You might invite a classmate over to have a “Spanish evening” or even meet up at the park or library where the kids can practice their language skills together.
 The key is to make using the target language fun and meaningful.
 You could even have a language activity they could do together – check out kids’ Youtube videos in your language on activities your child enjoys (like a LEGO building tutorial or a simple craft to complete together in the target language).

 Read more about encouraging kids to stick with language learning.

-I hope a few of these ideas will work for your family as you empower your child to use his language skills!
-Whether he is just getting started with a second language or looking for a new way to get some practice, a little bit of encouragement can go a long way.
-Help him see that practicing can be fun and exciting!
+I hope a few of these ideas will work for your family as you empower your child to use their language skills!
+Whether they’re just getting started with a second language or looking for a new way to get some practice, a little bit of encouragement can go a long way.
+Help them see that practicing can be fun and exciting!